-Adults with type 2 diabetes and a moderate or high risk of CVD were less likely to experience a serious cardiovascular event ...
+A preliminary study found that adults with type 2 diabetes and a moderate or high risk of cardiovascular disease were less likely to experience a serious cardiovascular event when taking low-dose ...

 People with type 2 diabetes (T2D) and an elevated risk for cardiovascular disease (CVD) who took low-dose aspirin were less likely to experience a major cardiovascular event, including heart attack, ...